-We follow the AQA English Language GCSE syllabus, which has two equally balanced papers: Paper 1, Explorations in Creative Reading and Writing and Paper 2, Writers' Viewpoints and Perspectives.
-Each paper contains previously unseen extracts which students are required to analyse as well as a writing task.
-Paper 1 is fiction-based, and Paper 2 is non-fiction.
+We follow the AQA English Language GCSE syllabus, which has two equally weighted papers: Paper 1, Explorations in Creative Reading and Writing and Paper 2, Writers' Viewpoints and Perspectives.
+Each paper contains previously unseen extracts which students are required to analyse, as well as a writing task.
+Paper 1 is fiction based, and Paper 2 is non-fiction based.

-Students will develop skills that enable them to appreciate a wide range of 19th, 20th and 21st century texts.
+Students will develop skills that enable them to appreciate a wide range of texts from different periods, and to write for a variety of purposes and audiences.

 The exam unit is 100% of the final mark.
-There are no controlled assessments and the exam is taken at the end of Year 11.
+There is no coursework, and the exam is taken at the end of Year 11.
+There is only one tier of paper which covers grades 1-9.